 Jamaica isn’t the worst place to be stuck during the winter, to be sure.
 But the delays necessitated two extra nights at the resort and additional meals at the airport – roughly $600 extra in additional expenses.

-Luckily, Johnson’s Chase Ink business credit card offered trip cancellation and trip interruption coverage.
+Luckily, Johnson’s Chase Ink business credit card offered trip delay.
 She filed a claim and got her out-of-pocket expenses covered.

 “As someone who writes about credit card rewards, I’m constantly telling people about these benefits, but you don’t get a chance to use them that often,” Johnson says.